SudoMaker/rEFui/DOMRenderer.md

 Props containing `-` are considered as attributes as well.
 You can override the behavior by adding `prop:` prefix to them.

+Boolean values are rendered as toggling the prop on and off.

 Usage: `attr:attribute-to-be-set="value"`

 Example: